A Newcomer's Guide

 3. Diverse and growing fast

 Wendell is one of the more diverse towns in the Triangle — roughly 48% White, 26% Black, and 25% Hispanic, with a growing multicultural community.
-The median age is 38 and median household income is around $94k.
-The annual International Food and Music Festival downtown reflects the community's real diversity.
+The median age is 38 and median household income is around $95,787.
+The annual Wendell Harvest Festival downtown reflects the community's real diversity.

 4. Real parks and a real downtown